Metformin

 Your GP or diabetes team will agree targets and follow-up with you.

-How does it work?
+How does Metformin work, and how long does it take to work?

 Metformin mainly reduces glucose production by the liver and improves the body’s response to insulin.
 It does not usually cause low blood sugar when used alone.